MicrosoftDocs/azure-docs/articles/machine-learning/how-to-inference-server-http.md

 -  **Launch mode**: set up the `launch.json` in VS Code and start the AzureML Inference HTTP Server within VS Code.
    1. Start VS Code and open the folder containing the script (`score.py`).
-   1. Add below configuration to `launch.json` for that workspace in VS Code:
+   1. Add the following configuration to `launch.json` for that workspace in VS Code:

         **launch.json**
         ```json